Which year in Seattle history was the most pivotal yet? I hereby nominate 1989, the year when Old Seattle became New Seattle — for better or worse.

 “He sort of capitulated to the [downtown] business interests,” lamented Sharon Lee, executive director of Seattle’s Low Income Housing Institute, when interviewed for a 2010 Seattle Times article recalling Rice’s accomplishments in public office.

 Sidran’s biography prior to his election gives little indication of how divisive a public figure he would become during his tenure.
 Born in Seattle on July 7, 1951, and raised in the Seward Park neighborhood, Sidran attended Franklin High School and performed well enough academically there to gain admission on a scholarship to Harvard, where he earned a bachelor’s degree in government in 1973.
 He then returned to Seattle to attend the University of Washington School of Law, earning his Juris Doctor in 1976.
-Between graduation and election, Sidran spent ten years (1975-1985) as a deputy prosecuting attorney in the King County Prosecuting Attorney’s Office.
+Between graduation and election, Sidran spent ten years from 1975 to 1985 as a deputy prosecuting attorney in the King County Prosecuting Attorney’s Office.
 Then, from 1986 to 1989, he was a partner at the law firm McKay & Gaitan.
-During that time he was also a special counsel to Washington state governor Booth Gardner.
+During that time he was also a special counsel to Washington State Governor Booth Gardner.